Introduction

 -

 You have to manually add the file sets that aren't listed in the above xml, normally you wouldn't have to do that, but this project employs some files that maven thinks shouldn't be fitlered and it groups them in a non-filtered file set.
-Sometimes you have to delete some of this maven generated file sets, like those that group IDE files (e.g,. .settings
+Sometimes you have to delete some of this maven generated file sets, like those that group IDE files (e.g,. .settings, .project, etc) that you forgot to manually delete from the project folder prior to running mvn archetype:create-from-project.

 -